jfern-1084/3130-DBMS/README.md

 The project is a group project with a max of 4 members.
 On completing the project you can present it to the lab TA's and then send it as an email to your lab TA for final evaluation.

+Imp: The Project Setup.pdf file in the Project folder has the list of steps on how you can setup the project in Windows 10.
+	 For Mac / Linux users you can use steps 2 - 6 and for step 8 you can simply edit the files as you normally would.

 Note : Check this Postgres tutorial to get a refresher on how to write your queries : http://www.postgresqltutorial.com/

 ## TA contact details